Sumith-2003/Sumith-2003/README.md

 <br><br>

 <h2 align="left">🚀 Featured Projects</h2>
 <p align="left">Here are a few projects I've worked on, primarily as part of my learning journey.
-Full details and code are available in the repositories.</p>
+The details and code are available in my repositories.</p>

 <table align="center">
   <tr>